 Even though their pricing is competitive on overall value, I’d say Squarespace’s pricing is a disadvantage, especially since their differentiating features don’t kick in until the Business plan.

 Advanced Marketing Tools

 If you build a website, people will not necessarily just show up.
 You have to actively market your work.
 There are thousands of marketing & advertising channels.
 Some are better than others.
 But all give an advantage to websites with the right tools for that channel.

-Squarespace has all the basics (aka, share buttons), and a few advanced ones (aka URL redirect options).
+Squarespace has all the basics (aka, social media buttons), and a few advanced ones (aka URL redirect options and landing page builder).
 Overall though, there are lots of marketing features that either aren’t there or require some workarounds.

-For example, their SEO options are sort of present but require workarounds to get the right metadata in place.
+For example, Squarespace SEO options are sort of present but require workarounds to get the right metadata in place.
 That said – with the right guide, you can get even the most advanced SEO tactics implemented.
 Their support for Twitter Cards and Facebook Open Graph is touch and go.
 A/B Testing is not integrated.